University sites

 Some broad trends can nevertheless be discerned in the history of how the university has used its space.
 A bird’s eye view shows how the topography of the university locations has shifted over time.

-Over the first three hundred years of the university’s existence, its daily life played out on Cathedral Hill between the Lower College on Rheinsprung Street and the Upper College on Augustiner Street, in the cathedral itself, and in many neighboring buildings.
+Over the first three hundred years of the university’s existence, its daily life played out on Cathedral Hill between the Lower College on the Rheinsprung and the Upper College on Augustiner Street, in the cathedral itself, and in many neighboring buildings.
 The new museum building, constructed in 1849 to replace the Upper College, initiated a period of spatial expansion and intense university and urban construction, while also marking the departure from Cathedral Hill.

 In the nineteenth century, the university’s center moved to the city’s former periphery in the west.
 In quick succession, the new hospital, the Bernoullianum, the Vesalianum, and the University Library were built: representative functional buildings for university use, financed by the city and a philanthropic citizenry.
 The once suburban area officially became the university’s focal point with the construction of the Kollegienhaus in 1939.